 Planning a leaf-peeping trip to coincide perfectly with peak color is a difficult task.
 If you go too early, you’ll see more green than orange and red.
 Too late?
 You might risk being greeted by a forest full of brown leaves.
-To help avoid these disappointing scenarios, SmokyMountains.com released a fall foliage prediction map for the United States that aims to help you time your autumn getaway whether you plan on seeing the sugar maples turn red in Tennessee or the aspens go for gold in Colorado (or if you’re planning multiple trips throughout the season to some of the best leaf-peeping spots in the country).
+To help avoid these disappointing scenarios, SmokyMountains.com released its 2019 fall foliage prediction map for the continental United States.
+The online tool aims to help you time your autumn getaway whether you plan on seeing the sugar maples turn red in Tennessee or the aspens go for gold in Colorado (or if you’re planning multiple trips throughout the season to some of the best leaf-peeping spots in the country).

-However, if you’re hoping to visit Great Smoky Mountain National Park or have a farm-to-table feast at Blackberry Farm in Tennessee during its peak foliage window, you’re better off waiting until the week of October 29 to see the leaves at their best there, according to the map.
+For those hoping to visit Great Smoky Mountain National Park or have a farm-to-table feast at Blackberry Farm in Tennessee during its peak foliage window, you’re better off waiting until the first week of November 2019 to see the leaves at their best there, according to the map.

 To see when the foliage near you (or your favorite fall destination) will change this year, visit the map at SmokyMountains.com.

 This article originally appeared online in September 2018; it was updated on August 27, 2019, to include current information.